 Paid For Links

-Buying and selling links that pass PageRank is right at the top of the list of tactics that will get a site demoted in the SERPs.
+Buying and selling links that pass PageRank is a top tactic.
+This tactic will demote a site in the SERPs.

 Keyword Stuffing